 The Uniform Biological Material Transfer Agreement (UBMTA) should be used when the transferred material is biological in nature, such as fish stock, cell lines, DNA samples, etc.

 A MTA is required whenever material is being transferred between two or more parties.
 However, there are some exceptions.
-The Contract and Intellectual Property (IP) Specialist and the Compliance Officer in the Office of Technology Commercialization (OTC) will review the circumstances and make a determination.
+The Contract and Intellectual Property (IP) Specialist and the Compliance Officer in the Technology Transfer and Contracts (TTC) will review the circumstances and make a determination.
 Many institutions also have a MTA policy and may require their own documentation.
 Even hand-deliveries and pick ups require an agreement.

 The process should begin at least 30 days prior to shipment to allow time for review and negotiation.
 This includes material being brought onto campus.
-If the provider does not have a MTA procedure in place, the Contract and IP specialist in the Office of Sponsored Programs will provide a template.
+If the provider does not have a MTA procedure in place, the Contract and IP specialist in the Pre and Post Award Support Services will provide a template.

-Fill in the appropriate questionnaire and contact the Office of Technology Commercialization.
+Fill in the appropriate questionnaire and contact the Technology Transfer and Contracts.
 We will answer any questions you may have.